intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-scala.md

 ---
 ## **Shape**
-Input and output shapes of a model in the Keras-Style API will be described by the `Shape` object in Scala, which can be classified into `SingleShape` and `MultiShape`.
+Input and output shapes of a model in the Keras-Style API are described by the `Shape` object in Scala, which can be classified into `SingleShape` and `MultiShape`.

 `SingleShape` is just a list of Int indicating shape dimensions while `MultiShape` is essentially a list of `Shape`.